 Utility rate changes

-Effective January 1, 2023, there will be some changes in the water and wastewater costs on residents' monthly utility bills.
+Utility rates are updated on January 1 each year.
 Current utility rates vary depending on several factors including location and type of service.
 Detailed rate information is in the Fees and Charges schedule.

 Waste rate changes